๐งข"Quentin" Overview

 "The hacker is aware of the interest his apparent UFO data has provoked, but does not wish to respond." - the late Susan Adams (Dateline NBC producer)

-Quentin influenced and , the hackers who succeeded him.
+Quentin influenced Mathew Bevan and Gary McKinnon, the hackers who succeeded him.
 From email correspondence:

 "I was referencing this textfile...
 Phrack... it was picked up in the BBS I went to." - Mathew Bevan